-In October 2007 we entered into restricted stock agreements with certain of our employees, pursuant to which we granted a total of 1,036,000 shares of restricted common stock.
-The shares will vest in installments, with all shares vesting by the end of 2008.
-We estimate the total fair value of these share issuances is approximately \$2.6 million, of which approximately \$834,000 will be recognized as an expense in the last quarter of 2007 and approximately \$1,755,000 of which will be recognized as an expense in 2008.
+On February 5, 2009 we entered into restricted stock agreements with certain of our employees, pursuant to which we granted a total of 760,000 shares of restricted common stock.
+The shares will vest in installments, with all shares vesting by the end of 2009.
+We estimate the total fair value of these share issuances is approximately \$304,000, the entire amount of which will be recognized as an expense in 2009."

 Being a development stage company, we are subject to all the risks inherent in the establishment of a new enterprise and the marketing and manufacturing of new products, many of which risks are beyond the control of the Company.
 Many of our technologies are in the preliminary development stage.
 While international patent searches have been conducted to verify the patentability of these technologies, many of the actual patents are still being prepared.
-As of this writing we have filed patents, initially in Hungary with PCT applications to fallow, for our RiverPower technology (2 applications); FireSAFE technology (1 application); Desalination technology (1 application); PVC shielded electric cable recycling technology (1 patent); communal waste additive to concrete technology (1 patent) and a biodegradable deicing solution (1 patent).
-All other patents relating to additional properties we own are currently being prepared.
-We anticipate filings to take place on a continuous basis, with completion expected by the end of second quarter of 2008.
+As of this writing we have filed the following patent applications: 2 Hungarian and two PCT applications for RiverPower; one Hungarian and one PCT application for FireSAFE; one Hungarian application for our Desalination technology; one Hungarian application for our PVC shielded electric cable recycling technology; one Hungarian application communal waste additive to concrete technology and one Hungarian application four our biodegradable deicing solution.
+All other patents relating to additional properties we own are currently being prepared. market conditions permitting we intend to file these patents in 2009.

-Over the course of the next 12 months we plan to focus on four primary technologies in order to become cash flow positive: RiverPower, FireSAFE, PVC shielded cable recycling and our investment in in4 Ltd. We anticipate completing a full scale version of our RiverPower device, complete with a power generating electrical generator.
+Over the course of the next 12 months we plan to focus on four primary technologies in order to become cash flow positive: RiverPower, FireSAFE, PVC shielded cable recycling and our investment in in4 Ltd. We anticipate completing a full scale version of our RiverPower device in 2009, complete with a power generating electrical generator.
 We also anticipate bringing to market, and deriving revenue from, our FireSAFE and PVC shielded cable recycling technologies.
-We also anticipate bringing all other Kalmar acquisition technologies to the patent pending stage in the next six months.
-We hope to sign licensing deals for a number of these technologies in 2008.
-Revenue generated, if and when available, will be used for the continued marketing effort of these technologies.
+In addition.
+We also hope to release a full world-wide beta of iGlue following culminations of the current 1,000 beta tester limited release of the program.